 Tip of the Day: Get a free copy of your credit report and score from CreditKarma.com

-When you default on a bill, and it is reported to the bureau, it will remain on your credit report for seven years.
-This is the case even once you have paid it off.
-Keep a copy of that debt and the date it was reported.
-Collections agencies can sell you debt or re-age it.
-When your debt is sold, the date will be reset to the time the debt was purchased.
+When you default on a bill that goes to the bureau, these delinquent credit accounts remain on your credit report for seven years.
+This cab happens even once you have paid it off.
+Please keep a copy of that debt and the date it appears on your credit report.

-If you do not catch this, you will have to wait another seven years for your credit to fall off.
-Do not contact the collection company about this debt.
-If you have debt that is six-year-old or less, let it fall off.
-When that debt falls off, it will be removed from your record.
-Debts that fall off, help your credit score.
+If you don’t notice this change of collection agencies, you will have to wait another seven years for your credit to fall off.
+Refrain from contacting the collection company about this debt.
+If you have a six-year-old or less obligation, let it fall off.
+When that debt falls off, that debt no longer remains on your record.
+Debts that fall off help improve your credit score.

 Get a Secured Credit Card

 Why should you get a secured credit card?
-A secured card is a good way of letting the banks see you are redeeming yourself and becoming financially responsible.
-This card is only to be used as a method to improve your credit.
+A secured card is good for establishing new credit and letting the banks see you are redeeming yourself and becoming financially responsible.
+This card is only to be used to improve your credit.

-- Go to you bank to set up an account
+- Go to your bank to set up an account

 - Decide how much you want on the credit card